-Practitioners should seek to understand the sociopolitical context of the origin country [422; 482].
+Practitioners should seek to understand the sociopolitical context of the origin country [422].
 A migration narrative is also recommended, whereby an individual provides a story of his or her migration history.
 Asking about how long the family has been in the United States, who immigrated first, who was left behind, and what support networks are lacking gives the practitioner an overview of the individual's present situation [239].
 The theme of loss is very important to explore.
 Types of losses may include family and friends left behind, social status, social identity, financial resources, and familiarity [239].
 For refugees and newly immigrated individuals and families, assessment of basic needs (e.g., food, housing, transportation) is necessary [422].

 Culturally sensitive assessment involves a dynamic framework whereby the practitioner engages in a continual process of questioning.
-Similarly, culturally sensitive assessment entails recognizing that there are a host of factors that contribute to patients'/ clients' multiple identities (e.g., race, gender, socioeconomic status, religion, sexual orientation, age/ generation, disability, national origin) [226; 482].
+Similarly, culturally sensitive assessment entails recognizing that there are a host of factors that contribute to patients'/clients' multiple identities (e.g., race, gender, socioeconomic status, religion) [226].
 The domains and related assessment questions are meant to provide an introduction to help practitioners recognize the range of dimensions, including physical, biological, social, and cultural factors, that affect Asian immigrants and their families.
-It is equally important for practitioners to take time to reflect and understand their own positionality in relation to these various social identities [482].